-I was first introduced to the movie, The Great Wall, from the advertisements being dragged around San Francisco on Muni buses where I looked on in horror at the anglo face of Matt Damon at the front and center of the advertisement for this obviously Chinese film.
-I braced myself for a white-savior monstrosity, but morbid curiosity nonetheless spurred me on to gather my friends for a trip downtown to the AMC Theaters on Van Ness.
+The advertisements being dragged around San Francisco on Muni buses were how it first gained my attention.
+I looked on in horror at the anglo face of Matt Damon, front and center of the advertisement, for this Chinese film.
+I braced myself for a white-savior monstrosity, as morbid curiosity spurred me towards the downtown AMC Theaters on Van Ness.
 Spoilers ahead.

 The Great Wall was produced under interesting circumstances.
 It was directed by Zhang Yimou, a celebrated moviemaker from the Mainland, and produced by Legendary Entertainment, a production house acquired by the Wanda Group in 2016.
 Although Legendary Entertainment is technically based in California, its parent-company Wanda Group is a major Chinese holdings company, founded by the richest man in China, Wang Jinlian, and as it turns out, owns the majority share of AMC Theaters, where I saw the film.